GMLC-TDC/helics-ns3/README.md

 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Please see [CONTRIBUTING](./CONTRIBUTING.md) for some additional notes on licensing of new components and modifications.

 ## Release
 The helics-ns3 repository is distributed under the terms of the [GPL-v2](LICENSE) license as required by NS3 since this library derives some code from that code base.